gourav-singh01/Auriga/README.md

 ## Project Goal

 The main focus of the application is reliable habit logging and streak tracking, while keeping the daily experience simple: open the app, see today's habits, and tick them off one by one.

+The application is designed around the key needs identified in the challenge: daily habit visibility, reliable streak tracking, easy habit management, and reminders for habits that still need to be logged.